 Below are answers to Frequently Asked Questions about selling Iowa Lottery products.
 We've also added in some other tips designed to ensure a smooth operation when it comes to selling Iowa Lottery tickets at your location.

-Beginning March 15, 2008, players presenting Iowa Lottery tickets to retailers must sign the backs of their tickets before they can be checked or cashed by clerks.
+Players presenting Iowa Lottery tickets to retailers must sign the backs of their tickets before they can be checked or cashed by clerks.

 Retailers should be aware that this requirement is part of their signed agreement with the lottery to sell our products.
 Any failure to follow the lottery's terms and conditions may result in revocation, suspension or termination of their license or limitations on their ability to sell Iowa Lottery tickets.